peteroupc/peteroupc.github.io/random.md

 <a id=Motivation></a>
 ## Motivation

-Unfortunately, most popular programming languages today&mdash;
+Random numbers that merely "look random" are not enough for most applications.
+But unfortunately, most popular programming languages today&mdash;

 - specify few and weak requirements on their built-in RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),
 - specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`),